openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/preprocessing.md

 All other preprocessing operations are expressed by means of existing operations and their combinations.

-It's also important to mention that since OpenVINO 2.0, the Runtime API does not assume any default layouts like Inference Engine did, for example `{ 1, 224, 224, 3 }` is supposed to be `NCHW` layout while it's not true.
+It's also important to mention that since OpenVINO 2.0, the Runtime API does not assume any default layouts like Inference Engine did, for example both `{ 1, 224, 224, 3 }` and `{ 1, 3, 224, 224 }` are supposed to have `NCHW` layout while only the last shape has `NCHW`.
 So, some preprocessing capabilities in OpenVINO Runtime API 2.0 requires explicitly set layouts, see [Layout overview](../layout_overview.md) how to do it.
 For example, to perform image scaling by partial dimensions `H` and `W`, preprocessing needs to know what dimensions are `H` and `W`.

 > **NOTE**: Use Model Optimizer preprocessing capabilities to insert and optimize preprocessing operations to the model.
 In this case you don't need to read model in runtime application and set preprocessing, you can use [model caching feature](../Model_caching_overview.md) to improve time to inference stage.